Today I finished a second Normal Distribution Scarf.

 In fact, if I weren’t using pink (maybe purple or blue), it would be fun to make scarves for a couple this way.
 Use dark, staid, sedate colors for the man, with light highlights.
 Use pastel shades for the woman — with dark highlights.
 [Hmmm.
 If I knit a scarf for a boyfriend before he exists, would the boyfriend jinx not apply?]

 In this version, the lighter colors were more prominent.

 Here’s a view of the scarf draped over my couch, showing both sides.

 The different look has to do with where the knits and purls were placed and which side has a ridge and which is smooth.

 I like the way the color combinations turned out so pleasing.

 The only real problem is that the scarf is made out of wool, and it was almost 100 degrees outside today.
 So for now, I’m going to have to enjoy it draped over my couch rather than wearing it.
-I’ll look forward to this summer!
+I’ll look forward to this winter!

 Update: I made an opposite scarf to this one, also generating random numbers and using the same exact yarn, but going from dark to light.
 Together, they make a matched set, so I gave them to my daughter and her wife-to-be!